-In 1961 Hurricane Carla hit the Texas Gulf Coast and caused millions of dollars worth of damage.
+In 1961 Hurricane Carla hit the Texas Gulf Coast and caused millions of dollars’ worth of damage.
 While many businesses engaged in opportunistic pricing in the period that preceded and followed the storm, Emmett McCoy refused to take advantage of his customers.
 Emmett's fair dealings furthered McCoy's position as a community pillar, a standard to which the company still holds itself today.

 In the aftermath of Carla, redevelopment caused McCoy's sales to reach the $1 million mark for the first time.
 Emmett discontinued the contract roofing business in 1964 and with it the roofing company.
-At the same time, he added lumber to the company's inventory, making McCoy Supply Company a true building supply center.
+At the same time, he added lumber to the company's inventory, making McCoy Supply Company a true building supply retailer.
 Not long after, Emmett added a third store to the chain and McCoy's Building Supply Centers were born.

 The McCoy family relocated to San Marcos in 1972, and by the mid 1970s, Emmett’s three sons, Michael, Brian and Dennis, joined their Dad in the company’s expansion.
 “After graduating from college in the mid ‘70s, my brothers and I became the third generation to lead McCoy’s,” recalls Brian.
-“I’m so glad my older brother Mike, had a passion for the business.
+“I’m so glad my older brother, Mike, had a passion for the business.
 My younger brother Dennis and I simply followed his lead.”
-McCoy’s continued to flourish, and when Emmett retired in 1997, he had grown the company to over 100 locations in Texas and beyond.

-McCoy’s enjoyed much growth and success in the ‘80s and 90’s but by 1995 the incredible expansion of Home Depot and Lowes threatened the company’s very existence.
+McCoy’s enjoyed growth and success in the ‘80s and 90’s but by 1995 the incredible expansion of Home Depot and Lowes threatened the company’s very existence.
 “We adjusted our business plan and dug in for tough times,” explains Brian, “and we persevered.”
+When Emmett retired in 1997, he and his sons had grown the company to over 100 locations in Texas and beyond.

 Brian McCoy became CEO and President of the company in 2001 when Mike retired after 30 years of full-time service, having helped prepare McCoy’s for the New Millennium.
-In 2007 Meagan McCoy Jones joined her father as the fourth generation to be involved with in company’s leadership.
+In 2007 Meagan McCoy Jones joined her father as the fourth generation to be involved in the company’s leadership.